What is an Interface?

 The Behaviour of Interfaces

-Did you notice that the USB port is not the determinant of the specific behaviour or use-case of the components that interact with it?
-The USB port does not determine whether a component that interacts with it will be an OTG device or a charger.
-These components come with their specific behaviour/implementation built-in.
+Did you notice that the USB port does not detemine the specific use case of the components that interact with it?
+It does not determine whether a component that interacts with it will

-This is an important behaviour of interfaces (including programming interfaces) that should be kept in mind going forward.
+These components have specific built-in behaviour and the USB port interface accommodates them all if they fit into the port.
+This is an important behaviour of interfaces (including programming interfaces) that should be kept in mind.

-Interfaces do not determine the exact behaviour or implementation of the components that connect with them.
+Interfaces do not determine the behaviour of the components that connect with them.
 They only determine how components can interact through them.

 From Analogy to Code

 method.
-When a component or device is plugged into the port, the connectViaUSBPort
+When a component or device is connected to the port, acceptUSBDevice

 is executed.

-interface.
-Any component that will be passed into the connectViaUSBPort
+.
+Any component that will be passed into the acceptUSBDevice

 method must fit the shape of the USBComponent